-It is essential that students have a Social Security Card or approved document from the Social Security Administration (SSA).
+It is essential that students have a Social Security card or approved document from the Social Security Administration (SSA).
 It is required to complete hire paperwork.
 The card can be obtained at the SSA which is located at 1940 Sweeney Street in Mt.
 Pleasant.
-The hours of operation for the SSA is Monday-Friday, 9:00am - 3:30 p.m., phone: 989.775.5411.
-Please inform all employees that the social security card is required before coming to fill out the hire paperwork.
+The hours of operation for the SSA are 9:00am - 3:30 p.m., (Wednesdays, 9:00 a.m. - Noon) phone: 989.775.5411.
+Please inform all employees that the Social Security card is required before coming to fill out the hire paperwork.

-Upon completion of the hire paperwork, the student will be given a signed Hire Authorization Card (AKA red card) to return to the student's supervisor.
+Upon completion of the hire paperwork, the student will be given a signed Hire Authorization Card (aka the red card) to return to the student's supervisor.
 After the supervisor receives the Hire Authorization Card, the student is eligible to begin working.
-Supervisors must always insure that this requirement is met.
+Supervisors must always insure this requirement is met.

 Any student working without a Hire Authorization Card is in violation of Federal law.